develtechmon/ROS1/UserGuide/docker_ros2_installation_in_ros1.md

 ## Step 3: VS Code setup

 Bear in mind, we're going to use VSCode for our container instead of running it using conventional approach.
-Please install following extension in VScode
+To start, open any `docker_test` directory.
+This later used for mounting and Please install following extension in VScode
 ```
 Dev Containers